dominikschlosser/super-csv-declarative/README.md

 		};
 ```

 **Note**: The Java Language Specification doesn't specify the order in which fields of a class or annotations are returned when using reflection.
-The Oracle JVM does return them in the written order but others like Dalvik may sort them alphabetically or in any other way.
+The Oracle JVM does return them in the declared order but others like Dalvik may sort them alphabetically or in any other way.
-Since super-csv-declarative relies heavily on field/annotation-order, it is right now **only** usable on JVMs which return fields/annotations in the written order.

-**If you are certain that your application will only be executed on JVMs which return fields/annotations in the written order, the following is irrelevant to you.**
+**If you are certain that your application will only be executed on JVMs which return fields/annotations in the declared order, the following is irrelevant to you.**

 If your application needs to support such environments you should consider using vanilla-super-csv since the declarative approach won't work as smoothly if you can not rely on field/annotation-ordering.
 There is some support for this scenario, though: